 R6.3 - 520 Interdependency of IRI and CC - The CSP shall ensure IRI containing CC metadata is delivered in a timely and accurate manner such that it shall be possible to decode CC in real time.

-R6.3 - 530 Reporting Post Session Established Digits - The CSP shall support extracting and reporting dialled digits after the session is established (e.g. user dialled, signalled) via the CSP services, on a per-warrant basis.
+R6.3 - 530 Reporting Post Session Established Digits - The CSP shall support extracting and reporting dialled digits after the session is established (e.g. user dialled, signalled) via the CSP services.

 R6.3 - 540 Post Session Established Digit Reporting for IRI and CC Intercepts - The CSP shall be able to support extracting and reporting digits after the session is established for IRI-only intercepts, as well as for intercepts that report both IRI and CC.

-R6.3 - 550 Toggle for Post Session Established Digit Extraction - The CSP shall support the Post Session Established Digit Extraction capability with a toggle feature that can activate/deactivate this capability, per warrant.
+R6.3 - 550 Toggle for Post Session Established Digit Extraction - The CSP shall support the Post Session Established Digit Extraction capability with a toggle feature that can activate/deactivate this capability.

-R6.3 - 560 Charging - The 3GPP system shall be able to generate LI charging event records.
+R6.3 - 560 LI Charging Event Records - The 3GPP system shall be able to generate LI charging event records.

-R6.3 - 600 Location verification for Non Terrestrial Network - The CSP shall be able to verify the GNSS location reported by the UE when connected via NTN.
+R6.3 - 600 Location Verification for Non Terrestrial Network - The CSP shall be able to verify the GNSS location reported by the UE when connected via NTN.

-R6.3 - 610 Location accuracy for Non Terrestrial Network - The accuracy of the network verified location information shall be as accurate as to the maximum extent similar to the one in terrestrial networks.
+R6.3 - 610 Location accuracy for Non Terrestrial Network - The accuracy of the network verified Location Information shall be as accurate as to the maximum extent similar to the one in terrestrial networks.

-R6.3 - 620 Location reporting of UE attached to cell relay - If a target UE is attached to a cell relay, the CSP shall be able to provide both the reported location information of the target and additional location information of the cell relay.
+R6.3 - 620 Location Reporting of UE attached to Cell Relay - If a target UE is attached to a cell relay, the CSP shall be able to provide both the reported Location Information of the target and additional Location Information of the cell relay.

-R6.3 - 630 Location reporting of a cell relay - The CSP shall be able to report changes to the donor of the cell relay, including the donor node location upon donor cell handover.
+R6.3 - 630 Location Reporting of a Cell Relay - The CSP shall be able to report changes to the donor of the cell relay, including the donor node location upon donor cell handover.

 6.4 Delivery

-R6.4 - 10 LI Service Scope - The CSP shall only deliver Interception Product relating to specific CSP services which are specified implicitly or explicitly in the warrant.
+R6.4 - 10 LI Service Scope - The CSP shall only deliver Interception Product relating to specific CSP services which are specified implicitly or explicitly in the Warrant.

 R6.4 - 15 Delivery of Multiple Services - The CSP shall be able to deliver Interception Product of multiple services (e.g., CSP provided voice, messaging services, internet access) for a single target.